 A separate sound installation played a polyphonic arrangement of Federico García Lorca’s poem La cogida y la muerte, edited and mixed by De Decker.

 Madrid, August 2011

-We stroll through the great park in the heart of the city, with a collection of poems by Federico García Lorca in the one hand and a Dictaphone in the other.
+We stroll through the great park in the heart of the city with a collection of poems by Federico García Lorca in the one hand and a field recorder in the other.
 We approach everyone who crosses our path.
 Would they care to read a poem from the collection?
 Nobody refuses.
 Quite the contrary.
 Their enthusiasm is touching.
-Among our readers: a young couple from Lisbon, an old woman, a painter on a bench (who says in a by-the-way tone that he prefers Lorca’s theatre texts to his poetry), three children, a girl squatting on a balustrade, a security guard (his velvety voice contrasting sharply with the pistol on his hip).
+Among our readers: a young couple from Lisbon, an old woman, a painter on a bench (who tells us in a by-the-way tone that he prefers Lorca’s theatre texts to his poetry), three children, a girl squatting on a balustrade, and a security guard (his velvety voice contrasting sharply with the pistol on his hip).